shuyangsun/cuda_notes/README.md

 	* Arithmetic instructions
 	* Memory instructions
 * Two types of latency:
 	* Arithmetic latency: the time between an arithmetic operation starting and its output being produced.
+(10-20 cycles)
 	* Memory instructions: the time between a load or store operation being issued and the data arriving its destination.
+(400-800 cycles)